thelfer/tfel/docs/web/install.md

 ### Appending the version number

-The `TFEL_APPEND_SUFFIX` option will append the version number to the names of:
+The `TFEL_APPEND_VERSION` option will append the version number to the names of:

 - The executables.